darkn3rd/script-tut/README.md

 ††† Windows NT family of OSes include Windows 2000, Windows XP, Windows 2003, Windows 2008, Windows 2012, Windows 7, Windows 8.1, and so forth.
 Essentially, desktop or server OSes that use the WindowsNT kernel, but may be marketed something else.

 In the future, I could expand to other languages such as LUA, JavaScript (Node.js).
-If I am really bored I could even do REXX, but I'll probably likely moe onto advanced topics in the given languages, as this is more bang for buck in audience, knowledge growth, and job skills.
+If I am really bored I could even do REXX, but I'll probably likely more onto advanced topics in the given languages, as this is more bang for buck in audience, knowledge growth, and job skills.

 ## Content